 1 t. toasted pecans (toast directly on the stove in a saute pan for 2 minutes, tossing with a spoon or heat proof spatula)

 Make the soup: In a large stock melt the butter and cook the onion, leek, garlic and carrots with the bay leaf on moderate heat, stirring, until the vegetables are softened (about 3 minutes).
 Add the sweet potatoes, russet, apple and ginger.
 Stir and saute for a minute.
-Pour in vegetable broth and simmer the mixture, covered, for 30 minutes or until the potatoes are fork tender.
-Add the honey and stir.
-Discard the bay leaf.
-In a blender, puree the mixture in batches until it is very smooth, transferring it as it is pureed to a large saucepan or serving tureen.
-Or if you have an immersion blender, just puree directly inside the pot.
-Add salt and pepper to taste.
+Pour in broth and simmer the mixture, covered, for 30-40 minutes or until the potatoes are fork tender.
+Add the brown sugar and stir.
+Discard the bay leaf (this is very important since bay leaves are choke-able).
+In a blender, puree the mixture in batches until it is very smooth (making sure to leave the cylinder cap open with a towel over it.
+This allows steam to escape so it doesn’t explode), transferring it to a large serving bowl or pot.
+Or, if you have an immersion blender, just puree directly inside the pot.
+Add coconut milk, sriracha and salt and pepper to taste and stir.

-Serve in bowls, dolloping one teaspoon of nonfat yogurt.
+Serve in bowls, dolloping one teaspoon of nonfat yogurt, creme fraiche or sour cream.
 Top with dried cranberries and toasted pecans for garnish.